duquetteman/developer-profile-generator/README.md

 ```
-GIVEN the developer has a GitHub profile

-WHEN prompted for the developer's GitHub username and favorite color

-THEN a PDF profile is generated
+Given the developer has a GitHub profile, when prompted for the developer's GitHub username and favorite color, a PDF profile is generated.
 ```
 - - -
 ![Demo](example.gif)